Playgmes11/youtube_downloader/README.md

 <br>

-__4. Click Download and the video will download in the where the Script is__
+__4. Click Download and the video will download in the folder where the Script is__